russelsantos19/100-days-of-code/log.md

 **Thoughts**:  I learn that when I import a model, I shall not use it on other components cause the model was a reference, it is global.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 99: October 21, 2020 Wednesday

+**Today's Progress**:  Today I start making the week-view for my appointment component.
+I created the data and variables needed so that I can display the day of the week for every appointment.

+**Thoughts**:  Here we are to the final step that started in one step.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)